sahildharod/sahildharod.github.io/_pages/markdown.md

 ## Low Resource Voice Transfer for Speech Generation

-This is an ongoing project in which we're currently analyzing models like VALL-E that view TTS as conditional language modelling for Indian languages.
+This is an ongoing project under the guidance of *[Prof. Ganesh Ramakrishnan](https://www.cse.iitb.ac.in/~ganesh/)* and *[Prof.Preethi Jyothi](https://www.cse.iitb.ac.in/~pjyothi/)* in which we're currently analyzing models like VALL-E that view TTS as conditional language modelling for Indian languages.
 Our aim is to improve tokenizers and add dialect-specific blocks to improve voice transfer capabilities of the model for various Indian languages.